Skip to content

 MethodEndpointPurpose

-GET/api/v1/projects/{id}/velocity/Last-8 closed sprint points/tasks + rolling stats + forecast range + team_velocity_per_day
+GET/api/v1/projects/{id}/velocity/Last-8 closed sprint points/tasks (each with exclude_from_velocity) + rolling stats + forecast range + team_velocity_per_day + excluded_count

 Stakeholders trust a range more than a single number.
 A forecast that says “5–8 sprints remaining” defends itself against the team’s natural variance; a point estimate is brittle.

 The terminology is forecast range, not “velocity confidence band” — confidence band has a specific statistical meaning we are not claiming here.
-Velocity is XP-origin (not in the Scrum Guide 2020) but real-world standard practice; we surface it as a practice-layer tool, not a Scrum mandate.
+Velocity is XP-origin (not part of core Scrum) but real-world standard practice; we surface it as a practice-layer tool, not a process mandate.

 • ADR-0036 — Hybrid PM philosophy: how velocity feeds CPM duration estimates